 - Pre-drill screw holes every 18 inches.

 You will want to do this because wind, water, and sand can seep in causing damage.
-Also, windows could break causing even more damage.
+Also, windows could break causing even more damage to the interior of your home and may cause personal injury to you, members of your family, and family pets.

 Stock Up to Be Prepared for a Hurricane

-Obviously, stocking up is going to have to be done well before a hurricane is insight.
-If you live in an area where you know hurricanes frequent, you will want to prepare long before you need to.
-Here is what you can start doing now!
+Obviously, stocking up is going to have to be done well before a hurricane is in sight.
+If you live in an area where you know hurricanes frequently visit, you will want to prepare long before you need to.
+Here is what you can start doing now:

 - Store 4-gallons of water per person per day.